Don’t Buy the $90 Steam Deck Dock [Alternatives]

 The Best Alternatives To The Steam Deck Dock

-If you want a docking station for your Steam Deck, here are some of the best alternatives available:
+If you want a docking station for your Steam Deck, here are some great alternatives to the official Dock:

 1. JSAUX HB0702